 29th June 2020 – 5:59pm

-In a new video posted on Valorant France official Twitter, Anna Donlon comes to shed some light on how the episodes work and what to expect.
+In a new video posted on Valorant France official Twitter, Anna Donlon comes to shed some light on how the episodes and acts work and what to expect from them.
+She also explain the release schedule of new Agents and new maps.

 Ignition is the first episode of Valorant.
 The development team decided to use the word " Episode " rather than " Season " because the latter has been used so much that it no longer makes much sense according to them.
 Riot plans to release a new episode every six months, each one telling part of the story of the Valorant world.